iotaledger/industry-marketplace/ServiceApp/server/README.md

 * Adds wallet address to payload of transaction
 * Sends transaction with custom tag to Tangle

+* in case of sensor data request, retrieves access credentials and appends them to the payload before sending the transaction

 Returns success or failure notification, tag and transaction hash